A Kinetic Chain Approach for Shoulder Rehabilitation

 CLINICAL ADVANTAGES: The exercises in this approach are consistent with biomechanical models, apply biomechanical and motor control theory, and work toward sport specificity.
 The exercises are designed to stimulate weakened tissue by motion and force production in the adjacent kinetic link segments.

 McMullen, John and Uhl, Timothy L., "A Kinetic Chain Approach for Shoulder Rehabilitation" (2000).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 30.